 Emotional intelligence coaching and development

-This pack of information includes details on what emotional intelligence (EQ) is, how to measure EQ, how to take the online MSCEIT measurement of EQ abilities and the business case for developing these areas.
+This information pack includes details on what emotional intelligence (EQ) is, how to measure EQ, how to take the online MSCEIT measurement of EQ abilities and the business case for developing these areas.

 Our EQ development program includes: